 Specialty consults allow a primary care physician to get information from specialists to improve the care of the patient.
+Different types of doctors can improve care by identifying more issues.
 One of the main issues with specialty consults is communication, reporting, and coordination of care.
 This article will discuss the issues raised by specialty consults and how J. Flowers Health Institute’s multidisciplinary team and comprehensive diagnostic evaluations minimize or eliminate these issues.

 Learn how an accomplished team of medical professionals in the same practice can improve care and provide better treatment outcomes.